SrPattif/SrPattif/README.md

 - 🖐️ I'm Gustavo
 - 🖥️ I’m currently work from Home
-- 🌱 I’m currently learning about hardwares
+- 🌱 I’m currently learning about Android Applications :)
 - 📫 How to reach me: [Twitter - @ogustavo_a](https://twitter.com/ogustavo_a)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: A professional StackOverflow user.